 Noise isolation and noise cancellation are two words that are commonly interchanged especially with a few affordable headphones and earphones.
 But both terms are different.

 Noise isolation is a type of natural noise blocking with the help of earbuds (earphones) or ear cups (headphones).
 The material of the earcups or earbuds and the design will help you block out some sounds and partially isolate your music and hence the name.

 There are many different designs of headphones and earphones; some will offer better noise isolation than others.
 But in general, earphones provide better noise isolation than headphones as they form a tighter seal around your ear canal.

 Over-ear headphones will provide more noise isolation than on-ear and closed back generally offer more than open back headphones.
 It’s all about the air seal and the build materials.

 Noise Cancellation as we’ve explained above, actively cancel noise and are much more effective.
-Most noise-cancelling over-ear headphones also come with very good noise isolating ear cups which further help to eliminate background noise.
+Most noise-cancelling over-ear headphones also come with noise isolating ear cups which further help to eliminate background noise.

 Are Noise Cancelling Headphones Right For You?

 Here are the pros and cons to help you decide.

 - Enables you to listen to your music at a much lower, safer volume.